ibm-cloud-docs/billing-usage/invoices.md

 * **Unpaid**: The charges on your latest invoice have not been paid.
 * **Pending**: Your payment for your latest charges has not been applied due to a payment processing error.
 In this case, you can contact {{site.data.keyword.cloud_notm}} Support for more details about the error.

 Turning a resource "off" doesn't cancel the resource in your account.
-To cancel the resource, you must cancel the plan for the server.
+You will receive invoices for resources in your account until you cancel them.
+For more information, see [Cancelling your billing items](/docs/billing-usage?topic=billing-usage-cancel-billing-items).
 {: note}

-You will receive invoices for resources in your account until you cancel them.
-See [Cancelling your billing items](/docs/billing-usage?topic=billing-usage-cancel-billing-items) for more information.

 ### Viewing and downloading your invoice
 {: #download-invoices}